 On April 30, 2020, the Company entered into an agreement to acquire Canada Metals Ltd. ("Canada Metals"), a private Australian company backed by Melbourne-based investment management firm Peak Asset Management Pty Ltd. ("Peak").
-Canada Metals is expected at the time of acquisition, to have a minimum of Australian \$40,000 in cash, no liabilities and no current business operations (See also Subsequent Events (b)).
+Canada Metals will have at the time of acquisition, \$50,000 in cash, no liabilities and no current business operations (See Subsequent Events (b)).